AdaCore/ada-spark-rfcs/considered/rfc-oop-primitives.rst

 This allows the user to decide on the naming convention, as well as the mode of such parameter (in, out, in out, access, aliased).
 A record and a class record can have primitives declared both in the public and the private part.
-This is possibilty is extended to other components as well.
+This is possibility is extended to other components as well.
 The existence of a private part needs to be specified in the public part of a package with the notation "with private".
 The following demonstrates the above: